-4930 Hagley Hall is currently undergoing restoration.
-This locomotive is synonymous with the SVR and is owned by SVR (Holdings) plc, the non-profit company that operates the Railway.
-A great deal of work has already taken place, but there's still a long way to go before Hagley Hall can re-join the Railway's fleet of working locomotives.
+Currently undergoing restoration, 4930 Hagley Hall is the SVR's flagship loco and is owned by SVR (Holdings) plc, the non-profit company that operates the Railway.
+A great deal of work has already taken place, but there's still some way to go before Hagley Hall can re-join the Railway's fleet of working locomotives.
 It's planned that the loco will be back in steam in 2020.

 The locomotive’s independent fund-raising support group, The Friends of Locomotive 4930 Hagley Hall, is now fully integrated into the SVR Charitable Trust, so it can maximise income through Gift Aid.
 Through sales and donations since 1999, the Group has raised over £100,000, and its volunteers are providing hands-on assistance throughout the project.